Homesickness Won't Last Forever

 These can be early signs of homesickness.
-Though homesickness is very difficult to endure, most of most everyone has experienced it at some time in their lives.Homesickness is a common reaction to being uprooted and moving away from all that is comfortable and familiar.
+Though homesickness is very difficult to endure, most everyone has experienced it at some time in their lives.Homesickness is a common reaction to being uprooted and moving away from all that is comfortable and familiar.
 Just when you had established yourself at home, had a wonderful group of friends, things to do on the weekends, a mom to take care of you, all of a sudden you have to go to college.
 Wham!
 You find yourself in a strange place where you don't know anyone!
 You have to live in a cubicle with a total stranger, eat food that is definitely not mom's, even learn to do your own laundry.
 This kind of transition is bound to cause some distress.

 What can one expect to feel when he or she is homesick?
 Well, loneliness seems to come with the territory.
 Moving to a place where you don't know anyone is bound to be a lonely experience at first.
 Along with this loneliness may come some feelings of depression.
 It may be hard to feel upbeat and happy when you are alone much of the time and are pressed to try and meet people.
 Similarly, the need to make new friendships and meet new people can cause stress for some individuals.
 This may be the first time in your life you have to make the effort to make friendships.
 This can cause doubts about self-esteem and self-worth.
 And if that is not enough, there is the additional pressure of higher demands from your college course work and professors who don't know you to add even more stress and anxiety to your already confusing feelings.
 Even good students can feel unsettled as they confront the need to "prove themselves" all over again.